dwintergruen/Owlready-rdflib/README.md

 which adds the support of rdflib to the library:

-It add as a .to_rdflib method.
+It adds a .to_rdflib method.

 Currently its not very well tested.